How Does Court-Ordered Addiction Treatment Work?

 Before legally pursuing a loved one, it may be a less complicated and heartrending process to attempt to get legally mandated treatment.
 In this case, someone close to the person will submit a form to a local court system stating reasons they believe their loved one needs treatment.

-To qualify for court-ordered treatment this way, a person must meet certain criteria which differ by state, but usually include that he or she: has no control over drug use, abuses substances daily, experiences mental and/or physical issues due to drug use and is a harm to self or others due to addiction.
+To qualify for court-ordered treatment this way, a person must meet certain criteria which differ by state, but usually include that he or she: has no control over drug use, uses substances daily, experiences mental and/or physical issues due to drug use and is a harm to self or others due to addiction.

 First, it is important to contact local authorities to see which criteria must be met for coerced treatment in the state of residence.
 Once a judge agrees to the order, the loved one will be taken into legal custody and evaluated to see if he or she needs involuntary treatment.
 At this point, the decision is left up to the authorities, including evaluations by physicians, psychiatrists, counselors and the judge.
 If treatment is deemed necessary, the order will be made and the person will be moved into a rehab program.